DominikaK/release-notes/README.md

 ## Usage

+Use the scripts via Command Prompt (Windows) or Terminal (macOS).

+### Release notes for a meta-repository

-To get full release notes for a tag in a meta-repository, run:
+To get full release notes for a tag in a meta-repository, enter the directory containing the script and run:

 `php release_notes.php <meta-repository-name> <new tag> <previous tag>`